 Our mission to support Queenslanders affected by cancer has never been more vital.

-At Cancer Council Queensland, we are committed to reducing our impact on the environment by ensuring we undertake responsible management and consumption of resources and minimise our production of waste.
+At Cancer Council Queensland, we’re committed to reducing our impact on the environment by ensuring we undertake responsible management and consumption of resources and minimize our production of waste.

-- Raising awareness among employees about how to play a role as environmental stewards at work
+- Raising awareness among our workers about how to play a role as environmental stewards at work.

 We play an important role in the Queensland community, helping Queenslanders to navigate the cancer experience at all stages of the cancer journey.
-We manage our responsibility to our workers and clients by:
+We take our responsibility so seriously that it is one of our core values.
+We partner with individuals and organisations for the benefit of our workers, clients, stakeholders and the Queensland community. initiatives and achievements include:

-- Working to ‘close the gap’ in cancer equity by providing inclusive services that improve health outcomes for people disproportionately impacted by cancer.
+- Working to ‘close the gap’ in cancer equity by providing inclusive services that improve health outcomes for people disproportionately impacted by cancer; and researching the causes of inequity in outcomes for cancer patients and ways to reduce that inequity.

 - Building partnerships with health organisations for adaptable and accessible health services with the ability to respond to communities in times of high need.

-Our internal structure, systems and practices will ensure we stay true to our ESG commitments.
+Our internal structure, systems and practices demonstrate our commitment to good governance and ensure we stay true to our ESG commitments.
 All ESG initiatives are embedded in the way we operate our business and the tools that we use by:

-- Improving management of risk and compliance, to foster a risk-aware culture.
+- Managing risk and fostering a risk-aware culture.

-- Creating and embedding a diversity policy to benefit employees and clients.
+- Committing to inclusivity and diversity to benefit our clients and workers.